 The following entry measures and restrictions apply for international travel:

-All non-EU citizens are prohibited to enter the Hellenic Republic until November 30th 2020.
+All third party nationals are prohibited to enter the Hellenic Republic until March 8th 2021.
 The following are exempted from the restriction:

-- Citizens and permanent residents from Australia, Japan, New Zealand, Rwanda, South Korea, Singapore, Thailand, Uruguay and the United Arab Emirates.
+- Citizens and permanent residents from Australia, Israel, New Zealand, Rwanda, Russian Federation, South Korea, Singapore, Thailand, United Arab Emirates and United Kingdom.

 In order to prove the place of residence, third-country nationals may present their residence permit, work permit, identity card, driving license or other documents, provided that they state the place of residence.